Home

 Vitaliy Katsenelson discusses how to achieve success in long-term sideways moving markets.

-To justify his argument, he discusses the historical performance of the U.S. market over the last two centuries and what caused prolonged bull, bear and range-bound markets.
+To justify his argument, he discusses the historical performance of the U.S. market over the last two centuries and what caused prolonged bull markets, bear markets and range-bound markets.

 The recent global financial crisis may well lead to the type of market he outlines.
 More importantly, he provides insights on how to invest in such market conditions.

-These books are not only the best investment books from a value investors point of view, they are sometimes amusing reading for the budding value investor.
+These books are not only the best investment books from a value investing point of view, they are sometimes amusing reading for the budding value investor.
 They are worthy of careful study.

 Related Article: